Sydney Gay and Lesbian Mardi Gras: Support

+The first temporary rainbow crossing in Australia located between the southern and northern ends of Taylor Square on Oxford St. It was first installed in February 2013 for the 35th Sydney Gay and Lesbian Mardi Gras and then removed in April 2013.

+A new rainbow crossing was installed in 2019, and was updated in 2024 to include the progress pride flag.
+The crossing sits adjacent to the southern end of Taylor Square, on the corner of Campbell and Bourke streets, on the border between Surry Hills and Darlinghurst.

+A rainbow flag visible on the tail of a Qantas Airbus A330-300 in 2017.
+As well as the rainbow flag the word Qantas is also painted in rainbow colours on the side of it.
+The airplane was dubbed the Gay330 or PrideRoo and the rainbow livery was displayed on it for a few months beginning in February 2017 as apart of Qantas's sponsorship of the 39th Mardi Gras.

 Political support has come from a number of local and federal politicians such as former Australian Democrats Senator Natasha Stott Despoja and current Labor Senator Penny Wong, Members of the House of Representatives Tanya Plibersek and current Prime Minister Anthony Albanese, former Leader of the Opposition and Labor Party Bill Shorten Former Premier Barry O'Farrell as well as the present Lord Mayor of Sydney, Clover Moore.
 In 2023 Albanese became the first Prime Minister to march in Mardi Gras while in office.
 In 2024 Chris Minns became the first Premier of New South Wales to march in Mardi Gras.

 As Prime Minister, Malcolm Turnbull attended the 2016 Mardi Gras but did not march.
 There was a movement by some Mardi Gras members to disinvite him in 2017 due to "lack of action" on same-sex marriage and his cuts to the Safe Schools program however the Sydney Gay and Lesbian Mardi Gras board subsequently rejected the move.

 Hundreds of thousands of Australians and international guests come out in support of the Parade, with many lining up for a viewing spot from early in the afternoon.
 By the 7.45 pm Parade kick-off, crowds are usually ten-people deep.
 Though it has rained on several Mardi Gras parades (notably with heavy downpours prior to, and drizzle during, the parade in 1995, and heavy rainfall during the parade in 2004), this has never stopped the parade.